What Is The Alliance System In Ww1

 A Comprehensive Overview of the Alliance System

 One of the earliest and most significant alliances was the Dual Alliance, formed in 1879 between Germany and Austria-Hungary.
 This alliance was primarily directed against Russia, which both Germany and Austria-Hungary saw as a potential threat.
 The Dual Alliance pledged mutual support in case of an attack by Russia.
-In 1882, Italy joined the Dual Alliance, forming the Triple Alliance.
+This leads to in 1882, Italy joined the Dual Alliance, forming the Triple Alliance.
 Italy's motivations were rooted in its rivalry with France and its desire for colonial expansion in North Africa.
 The Triple Alliance stipulated that Germany and Austria-Hungary would assist Italy if it were attacked by France, and Italy would assist Germany if it were attacked by France.

 In response to the formation of the Triple Alliance, France and Russia began to forge closer ties.
-In 1894, they signed the Franco-Russian Alliance, a defensive pact aimed at countering the growing power of Germany.
+Plus, in 1894, they signed the Franco-Russian Alliance, a defensive pact aimed at countering the growing power of Germany.
 The alliance promised mutual assistance if either country were attacked by Germany.
 This alliance was a significant development, as it created a two-front threat for Germany, forcing it to consider the possibility of fighting wars on both its eastern and western borders.

 Trends and Latest Developments in Understanding the Alliance System